dojo/dojo.io/site/source/_posts/2018/07/27/Dojo-version-3-release.md

 ## Migration

 The new @dojo/cli-upgrade-app package aims to provide users with a friction-free upgrade path between major Dojo versions starting at 2.x.
+For more information see the [v3 migration guide](https://github.com/dojo/framework/blob/55042dfbb8b7c9b46012be3351fd7fa064e0fa5a/docs/V3-Migration-Guide.md).

 ## Support